hackclub/hackclub/workshops/color_scheme_generator/README.md

 React Hooks enable us to use state and other React features, like lifecycle methods and event handlers, without writing a class component.

 There are many benefits of using Functional components.
-They are:
+They include:

 - Easier to read, test, and debug.
 - Have better performance.